 The initial prototype of the NAMC "YS-11" made its maiden flight on 30 August 1962, with a second prototype flying on 28 December 1962.
 Two static-test prototypes were built as well.
 Japanese certification was in 1964, the same year the first production machine was rolled out, with American certification following in 1965, the same year of first customer deliveries of the baseline "YS-11-100".

 The airliner NAMC came up with was, by all appearances, a scaled-up Hawker-Siddeley HS.748.
-Obviously, since the HS.748 wasn't in service at the time, it wasn't a copy in any real sense, but in the postwar period, the Japanese traditionally used aircraft of other nations for inspiration.
+Obviously, since the HS.748 wasn't in service at the time, it wasn't a copy in any real sense -- but in the postwar period, the Japanese were inclined to use aircraft of other nations for inspiration.
 Like the HS.748, the YS-11 was a low-wing airliner of all-metal construction, constructed mostly of aircraft aluminum alloy, with tricycle landing gear and twin turboprops -- as with the HS 746, Rolls-Royce Darts, but more powerful Dart RDa.10/1 engines with 2,275 kW (3,050 EHP) each, featuring water-methanol injection for takeoff power and driving four-bladed reversible Rotol propellers.

 An AirResearch auxiliary power unit (APU) for ground power and engine starting was optional.
 Fuel tanks were in the wings, inboard and outboard of the engines, with a total fuel capacity of 7,270 liters (1,918 US gallons).
 The control surface arrangement was conventional: ailerons, Fowler flaps, rudder, elevators.
 Both wings and tail surfaces had pneumatic de-icing boots -- though the tail de-icing boots were not fitted in early production.
 All landing gear assemblies had twin wheels and retracted forward, the main gear tucking into the engine nacelles.